-These practical tips will help ensure the money you worked so hard for goes to the people (and causes) you love – with as little stress as possible.
+These practical tips are designed to help the money you worked so hard for go to the people (and causes) you love, potentially reducing stress.

-These days, Blake Griffith is fielding an increasing number of estate planning questions from a certain, often-overlooked demographic group: Childless singles and couples.
+These days, Blake Griffith is fielding an increasing number of estate planning questions from singles and couples without children - an often-overlooked demographic group when it comes to estate planning.

 Wherever you are in your planning journey, there are a few essential things to know if you don’t have children or grandchildren to leave your money and property to.